Eolu/inclip/README.md

         Echo clipboard content
     inclip diff [file] [args...]
         Perform a comparison of clipboard content against a file or other clipboard content.
-On Mac nad Linux, accepts all args that the `diff` command accepts.
+On Mac and Linux, accepts all args that the `diff` command accepts.
 On Windows, accepts all args that the `fc.exe` command accepts.
 The only important note to make is that if a file is included, it must come before all other arguments that would usually be passed to